Last week, we attended the first ever London BOLD conference with industry leaders from across Europe.

 Positive emission-slicing changes are starting to be made – at the recent Climate Action Summit in New York, 87 businesses declared to be net 0 emissions by 2050 at the latest.
 The sooner real shifts are made, the better, but companies can’t make a large enough impact on their own.

-“Sustainability needs to be part of every-day decision making,” said Barrows.
+“Sustainability needs to be part of every-day decision making,” said Burrows.
 Getting leadership involved and educated is a powerful way to initiate company-wide change.
 Supply charters and client charters are one way to encourage and persuade the sustainable use of buildings, and green lease clauses are a great way for landlords to make an impact.

 Jackson implored companies to “set a net 0 emissions strategy and targets,” a practice that will ultimately save money as well as resources.